hachkingtohach1/Shop/README.md

 # Shop
-One plugin for economy server PMMP
+One plugin for economy server PMMP (GUI)

 # Config